 After all, that’s what visual communication is all about – a symbol or icon that immediately communicates a word or meaning.
 Take away centuries of language, evolving alphabets, cultural differences and geography and we’d find ourselves in a place where we communicate through pictograms.
 From ancient cave drawings to modern workplace safety info-graphics – these systems are all intuitive.
 Ask a small child to draw a flower and everyone in the world would recognise it.
 OK, an easy example as it’s a physical shape in nature.
 But get them to draw a smile and it would be just as recognisable, and would intuitively suggest positivity.
 It’s built into our internal recognition system.

 To shamelessly steal an example – in his book World Without Words, Michael Evamy talks about designing warning graphics for nuclear waste sites.
 These sites contain nuclear waste with a half-life of 10,000 years.
 So creating a ‘keep clear of this area or you’ll be up s**t creek’ sign, which will deliver that message for such a significant time period, is no easy task.

-You can’t rely on language, as ¬it’s too likely to change.
-You can’t rely on technology, as it will be out of date.
-To communicate that far into the future, you need to learn from the past, and rely on intuitive visual symbols.
+You can’t rely on language, as it’s too likely to change.
+You can’t rely on technology, as it becomes out of date so quickly.
+To communicate far into the future, you need to learn from the past, and rely on intuitive visual symbols.